sunpcaudio2note/openemrAudio2Note/readme.md

 We are continuously working to expand the module's capabilities.
 Future features include:
 *   A transcript-only function for dictation.

-For more detailed information on how to use the module, please refer to the [How to Use](docs/How%20to%20Use.md) file.
 For more detailed information on our HIPAA compliance policies, please refer to the [HIPAA Documentation](docs/Hipaa%20documentation.md) file.